-Below is a list of our annual holiday events; most are held in our worship space at the JCC some events are held in the community.
+Below is a list of our annual holiday events; most are held in our worship space at the JCC.
+Some events are held elsewhere in the community, for example at members homes.
 Everyone is welcome to participate.

 - Selichot Services – preparation for the High Holy Days